 First off, you’ll probably want the main stays of any serious PC Elder Scrolls player, Nexus Mod Manager (NMM), Wrye Bash and BOSS.
 NMM is meant to be the successor of OBMM, is closely integrated with the Nexus Network and can manage Obivion, Skyrim, Fallout 3 and Fallout: New Vegas.
 I prefer the UI of OBMM, but the integration with the Nexus Network is excellent.
 Wrye Bash is a complex tool, but is well worth learning and will be essential when juggling any significant number of mods.
 BOSS manages your load order automatically.

 There’s a “competitor” to SKSE in the form of Script Dragon.
-Personally I’m not using any mods that requires Script Dragon yet, but from all accounts SKSE and Script Dragon co-exists fine.
+Personally, I’m not using any mods that require Script Dragon yet, but from all accounts SKSE and Script Dragon co-exists fine.

 Basically, modder Arisu discovered that the Skyrim executable is compiled without certain optimisation flags set.
 He then created a SKSE plugin proof of concept that replaces some of the inefficient code with handcrafted SSE2 calls.
 It has been released as the TESV Acceleration Layer.
 Alexander Blade (author of Script Dragon) took the concept and expanded upon it, releasing the result as SkyBoost (doesn’t require SKSE).